falivenelucas/data-stories/README.md

 Source: https://insourcenow.com/insights/cyber-security-staffing-for-businesses/ (Extracted 9-23-2020)

-I am passionate about cybersecurity so I wanted to start wotking with some data visualzations related to that field.
+I am passionate about cybersecurity, so I wanted to start working with some data visualizations related to that field.
 I choose precisely this visualization because the usual statistic regarding security is the number of data breaches.
-The graph tries to deliver that mmessage, telling the story about the impact of data breaches and their various types.
-This is important to know for any security professional, organizations or public policy professional as we can not manage security addecuately if we do not know whats happening and what are our major problems.
+The graph tries to deliver that message, telling the story about the impact of data breaches and their various types.
+This is important to know for any security professional, organizations, or public policy professional.
+We can not manage security adequately if we do not understand what is happening and our significant problems.

 Soure data of the graph: https://drive.google.com/file/d/1NevMi83V0vlGvDmLMAKanICy4hY1Rc8B/view?usp=sharing

 ###  Process

+I design three alternatives of improvement for the original visualization; each one highlighting a different perspective of the data story.
+The reviewers then will comment and choose the one they like the most and provide some recommendations for improvement.

 ###  Alternative A